-- Expected loss and loss adjustment expense.
-These represent payments that are expected to be paid directly to an insured for first party coverages or on behalf of an insured for third-party coverages plus related claim settlement expenses. - Underwriting expenses.
-Expenses that are associated with obtaining new business or retaining the insurer's existing book of business including commissions, other acquisition costs, and general expenses (such as salaries, rent, and other items). - Premium taxes, licenses, and fees.
+■ Expected loss and loss adjustment expense.
+These represent payments that are expected to be paid directly to an insured for first party coverages or on behalf of an insured for third-party coverages plus related claim settlement expenses.

+7 Catastrophe models provide a probability distribution of potential losses based on the company's insured portfolio and the modeled hazards.
+From such a loss distribution, a number of statistical tools can be derived, including an aggregate annual exceedence probability curve.
+The modeling process is discussed further in Appendix C.

+■ Underwriting expenses.
+Expenses that are associated with obtaining new business or retaining the insurer's existing book of business including commissions, other acquisition costs, and general expenses (such as salaries, rent, and other items).

+■ Premium taxes, licenses, and fees.
 These represent premium taxes imposed by the individual states, as well as costs for licenses, fees, and boards and bureau assessments.
-In some cases provision is made for miscellaneous assessments such as guaranty fund and residual market assessments. - Net cost of reinsurance.
-The premium required by the reinsurer to accept the catastrophe exposure, minus the expected loss transferred to the reinsurer. - Cost of capital.
+In some cases provision is made for miscellaneous assessments such as guaranty fund and residual market assessments.

+■ Net cost of reinsurance.
+The premium required by the reinsurer to accept the catastrophe exposure, minus the expected loss transferred to the reinsurer.

+■ Cost of capital.
 This represents the profit provision needed to achieve the insurer's required rate of return on capital commensurate with the risk inherent in the exposure profile.